 Indirect economic impacts arise primarily due to positive side effects from direct economic action.
 With its innovative solutions for sanitary products, Geberit aims to achieve sustained improvement in the quality of people's lives.
-The economy benefits from this in several respects: through the contribution to better sanitary standards, a durable, resource-efficient sanitary infrastructure, know-how transfer in the sanitary industry, impetus for the economy in regional economic areas, and orders with suppliers.
+The economy benefits from Geberit's leading role in the change towards a more sustainable sanitary industry: through the contribution to better sanitary standards, a durable, resource-efficient sanitary infrastructure, through know-how transfer in the sanitary industry, via impetus for the economy in regional economic areas, and through orders with suppliers.
 There is no management approach to indirect economic impacts in the narrower sense.
 Instead, the company works with the stakeholders concerned to identify the best solutions in each case.